 Whey is the liquid fraction of processed cow’s milk (the curds are the solids).
 Whey is then processed into powder form, with protein isolated or concentrated from the raw liquid.
 The result is typically high in casein and in vitamin B12 (see below for why this might be a problem for acne sufferers).

 Omega-6 has been linked to the development of inflammatory acne 10.
-In contrast, omega-3 fatty acids can decrease IGF-1 levels, helping to prevent hyperkertinization of sebaceous follicles 11.
+In contrast, omega-3 fatty acids can decrease IGF-1 levels 11.
 This suggests that correcting the typical imbalance in the ratio of omega-6 to omega-3 could have benefits for acne sufferers.

-One easy way to do this is to cut out vegetable oils like canola oil.
-Read more about vegetable oils and health here.
+One easy way to do this is to cut out vegetable oils like canola oil, and be every vigilant in avoiding trans fats.
 And, if you’re looking for ways to increase your omega-3 intake, try to do this through whole foods rather than supplements, so as to minimize the risk of ingesting damaged rancid oils that can do more harm than good.

-Eggs are a great source of many beneficial nutrients, but, like most animal-derived products, they are also a source of exogenous hormones that can disrupt normal hormone balance 12.
-Eggs have also been linked to impaired insulin sensitivity 13.
-As such, eating eggs more than two or three times a week may contribute to acne in some people.
+Eggs are a great source of many beneficial nutrients, but, like most animal-derived products, they are also a source of hormones that can disrupt normal hormone balance.
+12 As such, eating eggs more than two or three times a week may contribute to acne in some people.

 There’s also another issue with eggs: vitamin B12.
 Eggs aren’t the only dietary source of B12, of course; the vitamin is present in other animal-derived foods, including in red meat, poultry, fish, and dairy.
 B12 is also found in some fortified cereal and nut milk products, as well as in some nutritional yeast and yeast spreads.